danmilneusw/Extra/README.md

 ## Game Dev Resources
 These are some resources I have used, highly recommend and think you'll find interesting:
-- [Acerola](https://www.youtube.com/@Acerola_t) - Entertaining and educational graphics programming and general game development YouTube channel.
 - [Catlike Coding](https://catlikecoding.com/unity/tutorials/) - Excellent Unity tutorials from someone who is clearly an industry professional.
 Includes basic to more advanced tutorials.
+- [Acerola](https://www.youtube.com/@Acerola_t) - Entertaining and educational graphics programming and general game development YouTube channel.

+Acerola has recently announced a new game jam.
+Unlike other game jams it runs for two weeks (so no stressful 48 hour time limits) and is intended for individuals (so you're not disadvantaged by difference in team sizes).
+You can learn more in his [YouTube video](https://youtu.be/uqI9EoAWeUE?si=tj7oBPkEfZ6_aO0T).
+I will be taking part😁